 (a) WHO MUST FILE; CONTENTS.

-A nongovernmental corporate party must file 2 copies of a disclosure statement that:
+(1) Nongovernmental Corporations.
+A nongovernmental corporate party or a nongovernmental corporation that seeks to intervene must file a statement that:

-(1) identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; or
+(A) identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; or citizenship of-every individual or entity whose citizenship is attributed to that party or intervenor:

-(2) states that there is no such corporation.
+(B) states that there is no such corporation